 There are two, closely linked components to ETS: Professional Development, and an active Community of Practice.

 We use a collaborative approach to interagency professional development, bringing scientists and educators together in collegial learning environments.
 Our training events emphasize development of plans for use of course content in participants’ work environment.
 We provide face-to-face, distance-learning and blended learning opportunities.
 Since 2008 the effort has focused on climate change science and communication.
-In the near future we will be working more closely with NASA's Heliophysics (Sun), Planetary, Astrobiology and Astronomy disciplines to expand content specific to those subjects in our activities.

 We have also developed, and continue to nurture and expand, a community of practice that uses the science and communication skills and capabilities of each of the partners to enrich public engagement in natural and cultural heritage sites across the United States.